crcdng/interact-ml-classify/README.md

         Press SPACE to stop recording
     Stop the game in Unity
 </pre>

+The reason that you want to begin the movement before starting the recording is to avoid the model to pick up common features like an idle object at the beginning.

 #### To train the model (InteractML Wiki Step 6)